 International Journal of Higher Education Management (IJHEM), UK

-As part of Mark’s active commitment to scholarly endeavour he assists in various capacities with the following academic journals: Gumbad Business Review (India) – Advisor Board, Indian Retail Journal (India) – Advisory Board, Journal of Business & Retail Management Research (UK) – Associate Editor, International Journal of Business & Economic Development (UK) – Editor-in-Chief, International Journal of Higher Education Management (UK).
+Mark has a degree in History with Education and in 2019 graduated from Lancaster University with an LL.M in Diplomacy and International Law.
+As part of Mark’s active commitment to scholarly endeavour he assists in various capacities with the following academic journals: Gumbad Business Review (India) – Advisor Board, Indian Retail Journal (India) – Advisory Board and the International Journal of Higher Education Management (UK) – Editor-in-Chief.
 A passionate advocate of “leading to serve” Mark was elected a Freeman of the City of London in 1994 in recognition of his various charitable endeavours.